 For those 6 feet and taller, this chair may not be for you.
 The seat and arm height will be fine, but the seat depth and headrest may be uncomfortable.
 Because the chair doesn’t have seat depth adjustment, taller people may be uncomfortable due to the seat feeling too short.
 As for the headrest, the height adjustment only goes up so far, making the headrest too low on your head/neck and causing discomfort.

-When looking at the overall adjustability of the chair and the policies you’re getting from Staples, it’s hard to argue against the $154.99 price tag.
+When looking at the overall adjustability of the chair and the policies you’re getting from Staples, it’s hard to argue against the $199.99 price tag.
 If you break down it down to a per-year price and don’t have any issues with the chair, you’re guaranteed seven years with the chair.
-Dividing that, you’re only paying $22 a year for this chair, which is one of the least expensive options on the market.
+Dividing that, you’re only paying about $29 a year for this chair, which is one of the least expensive options on the market.

 Because this chair has low-end components and build quality, it’s safe to expect something to fail if it’s being used consistently at around the two-to-four-year mark.
 This will require a little bit of time and energy in to replacing parts.

-While the comfort and build quality are questionable at best, the Staples Hyken is a good option if you’re looking for a nice chair under the $200 mark.
-From a pure value standpoint, this chair is very fairly priced and it’s hard to argue that it’s not worth $154.99.
+While the comfort and build quality are questionable at best, the Staples Hyken is a good option if you’re looking for a nice chair in this price range.
+From a pure value standpoint, this chair is very fairly priced and it’s hard to argue that it’s not worth $199.99.
+(Buy Staples Hyken on Amazon)

 Additional Office Chair Resources